 The Auction Takedown service eliminates the need for participants to submit auction purchase details to the GSD.
-Instead, participants can submit bids to the Treasury Department’s Bureau of Public Debt until 1:00 p.m.
-EST on the day of the auction.
+Instead, participants can submit bids to the Treasury Department’s Bureau of Public Debt until the cutoff time for each auction.
 Securities available for auction and processing through FICC include Treasury bills, Notes, Bonds and Treasury inflation Protection securities (TIPs).

 Winning bids are then submitted directly to the GSD by Federal Reserve Banks on a locked-in basis, and the GSD automatically generates trade confirmations based on the information supplied by the Federal Reserve Banks.